phofl/phofl.github.io/content/posts/benchmark_pandas_polars_v1.md

 ![](../images/pandas_benchmark/baseline.png)

 It's relatively easy to see that Polars is between 4-10 times faster than pandas.
 After getting these results I decided to look at the queries that were used for pandas.
+A couple of relatively straightforward optimizations will close the gap.
+These have other benefits, like reduced memory usage, as well.

 Side note: Number 8 is broken, so no result there.